lambdaclass/aleo_lambda_blockchain/README.md

 Note that each node will require more than 2Gb to run so docker should be configured to use 10Gb or more in order to work with the default 4 nodes.

-To modify the configuartion you should edit `docker-compose.yml` file
+To modify the configuration you should edit `docker-compose.yml` file

 The configuration mounts some volumes in the `build/node{_}/` directories, and in case the tendermint nodes state needs to be reset, just run